Merced Sun-Star: History

 A rival paper was launched on June 17, 1880, called the Merced Star.
 It was founded by brothers Thomas and Charles Harris.
 The Steeles launched a daily edition called the Merced Daily Argus on Oct.
 4, 1886.
 Mr. Steele died in January 1890.
 Mrs. Steele retired in June 1890, leaving their son Lee R. Steele as the sole proprietor and editor.
 In December 1889, J.O.
 Blackburn started the Merced Journal.
 In December 1890, the Steele family sold the Argus to Justus Hubbard Rogers and Charles Daniel Radcliffe.
 In January 1891, Rogers and Radcliffe acquired the Journal and merged it with the Argus to form the Merced County Sun.'
 Rogers soon sold out to Willard Beebe, who in turn sold out to Radcliffe in 1893.
 Beebe went on to own the Los Banos Enterprise.'
 Radcliffe's brother Corwin Radcliffe joined the paper in 1895.'
 Star co-owner Thomas Harris died in 1897.
 Sun co-owner C.D.
 Radcliffe died in 1919, and Urban J. Hoult then became a partner at the Sun.

 In 1921, Charles Harris sold the Star to Walter H. Killam.
 In 1924, Sun co-owner Hoult died.
 In 1925, Peter McClung and his two sons Ray and Hugh McClung bought the Merced Evening Sun and Merced Morning Star and merged them together to form the Merced Sun-Star.
 In 1941, Dean Lesher, publisher of the Fremont Tribune in Nebraska, bought the Sun-Star from the McClung family.
+During World War II, Lesher faced a financial crisis as local advertising declined.
+In response, he took 40 prominent shop owners to dinner and asked them to advertise to save the community newspaper.
+Most of the merchants responded favorably.

 Lesher died in 1993.
 Two years later, Lesher Newspapers, Inc. sold the Sun-Star, Madera Tribune, and several other papers to USMedia Group, Inc., of Crystal City, Missouri.
 In 2004, the paper was acquired by The McClatchy Company.
 In July 2024, the newspaper announced it will decrease the number of print editions to three days a week: Wednesdays, Fridays and Sundays.